flux-capacitor-io/flux-capacitor-client/README.md

 - `cachingDepth`: how many versions to retain (enables `.previous()` access)
 - `checkpointPeriod`: how often to insert intermediate event checkpoints

 > ✅ When loading an aggregate inside an event handler, Flux ensures that the returned entity is always up-to-date.
+If
-> If the event being handled is part of that aggregate, the aggregate is automatically rehydrated *up to and including*
+> the event being handled is part of that aggregate, the aggregate is automatically rehydrated
-> the current event.
-Flux will wait (if needed) until the aggregate has caught up to that point, ensuring consistency
+> *up to and including* the current event. **Flux will wait** (if needed) until the aggregate cache has caught up to that
-> and preventing stale reads — even during concurrent or out-of-order processing.
+> point, ensuring consistency and preventing stale reads — even during concurrent or out-of-order processing.

 This makes it possible to write event-sourced, state-aware logic directly within event handlers — often eliminating the need for separate projections or read models.